firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 Well, we just saw that Rails comes with the method `root` that always defines the **/** homepage route. `Prefix` means that Rails has defined a method that we can call _anywhere_ in our view templates, controller actions, etc., that will return the URL _with_ the defined HTTP verb.
 And look, there's some other methods defined in the `Prefix` column!

-You can also view all of this route information in your browser by navigating your live app to **/rails/info/routes**, and you will see a searchable table, with the actual full names of the helper methods (e.g., `root` is actually `root_path`):
+You can also view all of this route information in your browser by navigating your live app to **/rails/info/routes**, and you will see a searchable table, with the actual full names (not just the "prefix") of the helper methods (e.g., `root` is actually `root_path`):

 ![](/assets/rails-info-route.png)